richstokes/InfiniChat/CONTRIBUTING.md

 - **Push** to your fork (`git push origin feature-name`)
 - **Open a pull request**

-We'll review it as soon as we can.
+I'll review it as soon as I can.

 ## Guidelines